 Register a new Azure IoT Edge device with Azure CLI

 Before you can use your IoT devices with Azure IoT Edge, you need to register them with your IoT hub.
-Once you register a device, you receive a connection string that can be used to set up your device for Edge workloads.
+Once you register a device, you receive a connection string that can be used to set up your device for IoT Edge workloads.

 Azure CLI is an open-source cross platform command-line tool for managing Azure resources such as IoT Edge.
 It enables you to manage Azure IoT Hub resources, device provisioning service instances, and linked-hubs out of the box.
 The new IoT extension enriches Azure CLI with features such as device management and full IoT Edge capability.